Storage Replica overview

 |Management UI in-box||PowerShell, Failover Cluster Manager|

 *May require additional long haul equipment and cabling.

-- Storage Spaces with SAS JBODs, Storage Spaces Direct, fibre channel SAN, shared VHDX, iSCSI Target, or local SAS/SCSI/SATA storage.
+Storage Spaces with SAS JBODs, Storage Spaces Direct, fibre channel SAN, shared VHDX, iSCSI Target, or local SAS/SCSI/SATA storage.
 SSD or faster recommended for replication log drives.
 Microsoft recommends that the log storage be faster than the data storage.
 Log volumes must never be used for other workloads.

 This section includes information about high-level industry terms, synchronous and asynchronous replication, and key behaviors.